horaceg/blog/content/posts/vae.md

 tags = ["vae", "machine learning", "probabilistic programming"]
 +++

+Disclaimer: this post is heavily based on _Introduction to variational auto-encoders, Kingma & Welling, 2019_[^intro-vae]

 # Introduction

 As of April 2024, [the VAE Paper](https://arxiv.org/abs/1312.6114) from 2013 has been cited more than 34 thousand times.
 What can we learn from the variational auto-encoder ?